Bayesian Field Theory of the Rate Estimation

-where the first term accounts for the observed events $D$, and the second to their absence.
-The term $\sum_{t\in D} dt \exp (s_t)$ is absent from the equation, as it vanishes in the continuous limit consistent with $D$ being a set of zero measure.
+where the first term accounts for the observed events $D$, while the second term accounts for the absence of other events.
+From Bayes formula, the log-posterior distribution is then, up to a constant,